 3. Fragment Your Design and Output

 Adobe Captivate is a design tool based on absolute pixel measurement.
-As such, isn’t capable or even aware of responsive design.
+Adobe Captivate isn’t capable or even aware of responsive design.
 It doesn’t publish media queries in its CSS to help reposition elements as the screen size changes.

-Because of this, you may want to consider outputting versions of your modules that have been redesigned for the variety of screen sizes or aspect ratios that you have to target.
+Because of this, you might output versions of your modules that have been redesigned for the variety of screen sizes or aspect ratios you have to target.

-This could mean 2-3 designs for a basic audience group (one smartphone size, one tablet size, one desktop size), or as many as needed to hit the appropriate devices on the other end of the spectrum.
+This could mean 2-3 designs for a primary audience group (one smartphone size, one tablet size, one desktop size), or as many as needed to hit the devices on the other end of the spectrum.

-In a BYOD environment, this may need some up-front surveying to get some basic parameters around what you need to support.
+In a BYOD environment, this may need up-front surveying to get basic parameters around what you need to support.

 4. Output Via HTML

-Of course, this should go without saying, but if you want to target these mobile devices, you are going to need to use a different output path than the legacy SWF method for publishing course materials with Captivate.
+This should go without saying, but if you want to target these mobile devices, you will need to use a different output path than the legacy SWF method for publishing course materials with Captivate.

 Some things to keep in mind, though:

 Don’t expect your embedded Flash widgets to work.
-You’re likely going to have to rebuild these interactions as native Captivate content or as HTML5 widgets.
+You will likely have to rebuild these interactions as native Captivate content or as HTML5 widgets.
 Cue sad trombone.

-Please review your HTML warnings palette in Captivate and use it to review compatibility issues before you push the publish button.
-It does a great job of alerting you to big issues you might be facing related to content rendering and playback – a small thing, really, but it can save you some debugging headaches as to where issues lie.
+Please review your HTML warnings palette in Captivate and use it to discuss compatibility issues before you push the publish button.
+It does a great job of alerting you to significant problems you might face related to content rendering and playback – a small thing, really, but it can save you some debugging headaches where issues lie.